clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 •	[Clojurists Together](https://www.clojuriststogether.org/)

 If you're used to sponsoring through some other means which isn't listed above, please get in touch.
-On to the projects that I've been working on!
+On to the projects that I worked on in July!

 ### July Updates
 - **[clj-kondo](https://github.com/clj-kondo/clj-kondo):** static analyzer and linter for Clojure code that sparks joy.